 When does Hugsback work best for autism and sensory sensitivity?

-The benefits of deep pressure are especially noticeable with:
+The benefits of deep pressure are especially noticeable in:

 - Transitions between activities